hydroo/ramsey-number-5/test-7/README.txt

 - (++) (Vague) It would be great if I could put both edge mask checks into one loop with a unified check.
        Bit twiddling.

-- (++) (Vague) It would be great if I could leverage symmetry somehow.
+- (++) (Vague) It would be great if I could leverage symmetry and/or simple deduplication (isomorphism) somehow.
-       The complement of the to-be-checked graph.
+       E.g. via complement of the to-be-checked graph.

 - (-) Parallelize generating unique base graphs
 - (-) Parallelize the main loop